luong-komorebi/Explore-Cpp-STL/forward_list.md

 * Elements  can be accessed using ranged-base for loop or iterators.
 * A unique function for insertion is added for forward list : `insert_after()`.  `erase_after()` is also used to erase elements from a particular position in the forward list.
 * Removal, sort, merge... simmilar to [**list's special function.**](list.md#operations-on-list)
+* For convenience, forward list offers an iterator `before_begin()` that points to the location before the beginning of the list.
+* `next()` is also useful in forward list when you want an iterator that points to an advanced position.

 Here is an example for `insert_after`.
 This operation can take in position, values .... as parameters and return an iterator.
 ```cpp